 In addition to correlating PC1 with salmon returns, we incorporated this metric into a more formal modeling structure.
 Specifically, we used sibling regression and dynamic linear modeling (DLM; Scheuerell & Williams 2005) to relate PC1 to returns.
 DLMs are similar to linear regression, but allow the regression coefficient(s) to vary over time, effectively allowing for a shift in the magnitude of response to ocean conditions.
 In all models, we allowed the coefficients for siblings and PC1 to vary, but kept a constant model intercept.

-We are working towards stock-specific salmon forecasts by using methods that can optimally weight the indicators for each response variable in which we are interested (Burke et al. 2013).
+We are working towards stock-specific salmon return outlooks by using methods that can optimally weight the indicators for each response variable in which we are interested (Burke et al. 2013).